IngeniousArtist/IngeniousBot-Twitch-TTS-chatbot/README.md

 Join our [Discord!](https://discord.gg/gmkEtYn) for some fun times.

 ## Features
+- Logs all chat messages with timestamp
-- Sends an introduction message and a goodbye message
+- Sends an introduction message and greets new chatters
-- Responds to basic greetings, PogChamps and KEKWs
+- Responds to PogChamps and KEKWs
 - Does Text-to-Speech(TTS) on highlighted messages
 - Thanks subscribers for subbing
 - Calls you out on Channel point rewards